hxr413/NC-News-API/README.md

 1. **Fork and Clone:**
     - Fork this repository to your GitHub account.
     - Clone your forked repository locally.
+    - Navigate into the repository folder using `cd`.

 2. **Install Dependencies:** Run the following command to install all the required dependencies
     ```